ehrpg/qstar/docs/character-creation.md

 !!! example "Example character idea"
     In this example we use the scifi Q* setting.
 Our character is a human bio-engineer, who has been trained for off-world operations.
-As such, he knows how to handle pistols and alike.
-He has a lot of connections from his earlier life at the research institute he was working for.
+As such, he knows how to handle light weapons.
+He has a lot of connections from his earlier life at the research institute he was working at.

     The following sections show how this idea translates into the Q* - RPG System.